farhi/macbookpro_2013_ubuntu/README.md

 Ubuntu/Debian installation
 ==========================

 The installation over MacOS X is rather simple.
-Start to upgrade the MacOS X system (which often srews-up the GRUB boot loader).
+Start to upgrade the MacOS X system (which often screws-up the GRUB boot loader).

 Reduce the Mac OSX partition size, so that there is room for the new system.
 You may have to restart under the _Recovery_ mode.
 Use `Command-R` key for that.
 Open the _Disk Utility_

 Then create with [UNetBootIn](https://unetbootin.github.io/) a USB bootable key with e.g. Debian 10 or Ubuntu 20.04.
-UnetBooIn has the advantage that the boot is effective from the Mac EFI.
+UnetBootIn has the advantage that the boot is effective from the Mac EFI.
 Other USB creators may fail.

 Boot the machine and hold the _Alt_ key.
 The EFI boot selector shows up.
 Select the yellow `EFI boot` item (usually on the right side, after Mac OSX).
 Then install the system in the available space with the _Try Ubuntu_ item.
 GRUB will be set-up.
-After installation, do not reboot.
+Reboot.

 Boot loader
 -----------